MontyTRC89/Tomb-Editor/README.md

 # Tomb Editor
 ## Introduction
-In year 2000, Core Design released finally the official level editor for Tomb Raider IV.
-It was a great gift to the fans, and nothing of what exists now in the community would exist.
-But it was limited.
-No tools for editing WADs, no way to customize the engine, no source code.
-And also winroomedit.exe is a Windows port of a MS-DOS tool.
+In year 2000, Core Design finally released the official level editor for Tomb Raider IV.
+It was a great gift to fans, nothing of what exists now in the community would exist had the original level editor not been released.
+Unfortunately, the official level editor package standalone is limited.
+It does not include tools for editing WADs, no way to customize the engine due to lack of source code.
+In addition, winroomedit.exe is a Windows port of a MS-DOS application.

-## Why building a new editor?
+## Why build a new editor?
-Because the techonology moves on.
-Newer versions of Windows, newer versions of DirectX, newer hardware is making problematic running the old 1998 editor with newe PCs.
-So I've decide to build a full clone of the editor.
-It has the objective to replicate as much as possible the behaviour of the original editor.
-But I've also improved the original mechanics where it was possible, and also the editor features a new UI that can adapt to screens from 1280x1024 pixels to 1920x1080 pixels and beyond.
+Because techonology moves on.
+Newer versions of Windows, DirectX and hardware results in problems when running the old 1999 editor on newer PCs.
+As a result, I've decided to create a full clone of the original Tomb Raider level editor in C#.
+The objective is to replicate behavior of the original editor as accurately as possible.
+There have been cases where I've improved/expanded upon the original editor mechanics.
+This includes but is not limited to a completely new UI (User interface) that can robustly scale from 1280x1024 screen resolutions to 1920x1080 and beyond without issues.

 ## Disclaimer
-I don't work for Core Design, Eidos Interactive, Square Enix, and I didn't work for any of these companies in the past.
+I don't work for/have ever worked for Core Design, Eidos Interactive or Square Enix.
 This is a hobby project.
-I don't want this code to be sold because Tomb Raider is a registered trademark of Square Enix.
-This code is released open source for improving the editor in the future and for study purposes.
-I'm not responsable for illegal use of this source code.
-This source code is released as-is and it's maintained by me and by other (not paid) programmers in our free time.
+I don't want this code to be sold since Tomb Raider is a registered trademark of Square Enix.
+The code is currently open source to allow more people to improve the editor and for study purposes.
+I'm not responsible for illegal use of this source code.
+This source code is released as-is and it's maintained by me and by other (not paid) contributors in our free time.

 ## Thanks to...
-I want to thank all the guys that contributed to the development of this new editor.
-They are not in order of importance :) They helped me with tips, knowledge, bug reporting, suggestions, direct development.
+I would like to to thank all the following people that contributed to the development of this new Tomb Raider level editor. (not in order of importance :)) They helped me with tips, knowledge, bug reporting, suggestions, direct development.

 * Lwmte
 * XProger